inipatrick/AWS-RDP-Connection/README.md

-# AWS-RDP-Connection
+##AWS RDP Connections

-This is a PowerShell script to quick view and connect to EC2 Windows Instances.
+This is a script to allow quick RDP connections to your Windows EC2 instances in AWS.